K-Elias/React_debut_exemple/README.md

 # react_debut

-Just my personnal configuration of a React project through a very very simple app.
+Just my personal configuration of React and its tools through a very very simple app.